danvalero/AzureOSSDBLabs/Azure Database for MySQL Single Server/08 Managing database users in Azure Database for MySQL Single Server/readme.md

 1. Verify the grants within the database.

-   Run "Show Grants For" to get the permissions for the database user.
+   Use "SHOW GRANTS FOR" to get the permissions for the database user.

    ```sql
    USE <database_name>;